mermaidpurse/wrapsher/docs/decisions.md

 and saving/restoring values.
 This might not be much more complicated than re-escaping strings (which is easy because escaping is very simple) and dumping them, possibly with decoration for wrapping.

+_Note: implemented `quote()`_

+I think this is related to needing compiler-generated literals for collections.
+Function calls are pretty expensive so this really affects startup time, just for the informational globals `_functions` and so on.
+The compiler should at least be able to generate all the refs and start the program with an initial refid that's greater than what it used.

 ## Concurrency/External Drivers